jaswanth3233/Villanova_IoT_2022/LWM2M TESTING/Interface testing.md

 # Install Software to Build ESP32 code

--> Here we are going to buid the Hello world program and the Blink project on ESP32
+-> We are going to build the Hello world program and the Blink project on ESP32

 ## Requirements